kravitexx/promptshare/README.md

 and many more, including code architecture and reusability

+👉 **Copy Prompt**: Can easiliy copy the Prompt posted by Other Users

+👉 **AI Tools**: A simple AI tool button which Redirects to Linktree

 ## <a name="quick-start">🤸 Quick Start</a>

 Follow these steps to set up the project locally on your machine.